by Arnie Schoenberg

 Dennis O'Neil on Homo heidelbergensis

-The animal rights movement among other factors has politicized the human diet.
+The animal rights movement has contributed to politicizing the human diet.
 Paleoanthropological evidence can be used to support both veganism and raw steaks.
 Would scientific evidence about our evolutionary propensity for a certain diet effect what you eat?

 Figure 120 arguing for a vegan diet by Choose Hope for the Animals ©2014 (permission pending)

-For the hominids in the last section, paleoanthropology hasn't settled on a single name so it gets a little confusing.
+For the hominins in the last section, paleoanthropology hasn't settled on a single name, so it gets a little confusing.
 Some lumpers just call them all "humans", some splitters come up with taxonomies of dozens of species.
-There are different ways to group these hominids: by geological period, glacial period, tools (from broad lithic periods to the more specific archaeological industries), and names of paleospecies (mostly based on bone morphology), and they don't always fall in neat categories.
+There are different ways to group these hominins: by geological period, glacial period, tools (from broad lithic periods to the more specific archaeological industries), and names of paleospecies (mostly based on bone morphology), and they don't always fall in neat categories.
 This means that weather, tools, and osteology don't always go together.

 Read Dennis O'Neil's intro to Neandertals